Sexual Abuse is common in my experience both in men and

 form our opinion of the world.
 We begin to see the world around us from the looking glass of people who raised us

-What we really need is a new way of living around
+What you really need is a new way of living around people who are

 It's less about what went wrong.
 It is mostly about 'how you can feel